 There is insufficient evidence to conclude measurement of antibody serum levels to infliximab, adalimumab, ustekinumab and vedolizumab is efficacious for management of patients with inflammatory bowel disease (IBD).
 Further studies of good methodological quality are required to determine if this testing aids in treatment decisions and improves patient outcomes.
-One clinical practice guideline gives a conditional recommendation (very low-quality evidence) on reactive therapeutic drug monitoring to guide treatment changes.
-However, the American College of Gastroenterology (ACG) does not recommend the use of antibody testing for IBD, and state that the low sensitivity of testing limit the usefulness of it as a diagnostic tool.
+While some clinical practice guideline gives a conditional recommendation (very low-quality evidence) on reactive therapeutic drug monitoring to guide treatment changes, they are not supported by clinical utility evidence.
+Therefore measurement of antibody serum levels for IBD is considered not medically necessary.